silent-syntax-official/easyscript/README.md

 easyscript (your file name).easy
 ```

-in terminal, it will execute it! have fun!
+in terminal, it will execute it! have fun!you can use esf (your file name).easy to format